A Milestone to Remember

 “I feel like I have been given the responsibility to be ethical, professional, fair, and transparent through my processes.
 I can call myself a responsible person in the discipline and take care of the welfare of those I work with, whether it be stakeholders or clients.
 Through my work, I can do something that is meaningful and adds to the overall goodwill of the nation.”

-Transitioning to lifetime membership
+Transitioning to life membership

 Rumbold is a retired mechanical engineer who has volunteered in various capacities with APEGA for the past 30 years, including as part of the Practice Review Board, the AGM/Summit Awards Task Force, the Nominating Committee, the Special Committee of Council on Nominations, and the Act, Regulations, and Bylaws Committee.

-He explains receiving a lifetime member pin is a transition: it’s a moment when you realize you have truly retired by relinquishing your role as a practising professional.
+He explains receiving a life member pin is a transition: it’s a moment when you realize you have truly retired by relinquishing your role as a practising professional.
 Although Rumbold is retired, he still affects the professions by leading the engineers and geoscientists of tomorrow through his volunteer work with APEGA committees and as the Chief Warden of Camp 6 of the Corporation of the Seven Wardens, which administers Edmonton’s Iron Ring Ceremony.

 Dave RumboldAs he watched the new professionals confidently say their oaths, Rumbold felt gratified that he helped pass on a legacy of safety to a new generation of innovators, creators, and builders.
 “I know our future is in good hands.

-I look at those young women and men becoming professional members with all the rights and responsibilities that brings, and I can tell they understand the importance of their impact.
+"I look at those young women and men becoming professional members with all the rights and responsibilities that brings, and I can tell they understand the importance of their impact.
 You know they have the tools, passion, and capabilities to keep things moving forward and take us to places we can’t even imagine.
 It’s a joyful thing."

 Member milestones celebration